naiyerasif/site/content/blog/2019/2019-08-19-developing-a-rest-api-with-express-and-typescript.md

 ### Environment variables for local development

-To avoid hardcoding the port in `src/index.ts`, you can configure a `SERVER_PORT` environment variable on your machine.
-For local development, you can simulate the environment variables through `dotenv`.
+To avoid hardcoding the port in `src/index.ts`, we can configure a `SERVER_PORT` environment variable on our machine.
+For local development, we can simulate the environment variables through `dotenv`.

 Add the dependency for `dotenv` using the following command.